Skip to main content

 State / local code: New Jersey Uniform Construction Code (UCC) — adopted IRC/IBC with NJ-specific subcodes including a 36-inch minimum footing depth statewide (N.J.A.C.
 5:23).
 Coastal A-zone and V-zone flood requirements per FEMA + NJ DEP CAFRA add cost on shore properties.
 Deeper required footing depth (vs. southern-state minimums) means meaningfully more concrete on every residential foundation.

-Where to Find Concrete Suppliers in New Jersey
+Where to Source Ready-Mix Concrete in New Jersey

 Authoritative directories for sourcing ready-mix producers, aggregate quarries, and bagged-product retailers across New Jersey: